zerob13/ServerSelfTalk/README.md

  Now is Sat May 30 2015 14:53:01 GMT+0800 (CST).
  You look absolutely beautiful.
 You truly belong here with us among the clouds.

+ Now is Sat May 30 2015 20:09:01 GMT+0800 (CST).
+ Jedi Masters don't go crazy, they just get eccentric.